 8.16.1 An airline may request slots for flights for which it does not yet hold all of the required traffic rights.
-If available, the slots should be allocated by the coordinator in accordance with the normal allocation procedures.
-If an airline holding such
+If available, the slots should be allocated by the coordinator

-- provisional slots does not receive the required traffic rights, then the coordinator must be informed immediately. - 8.16.2 An airline may also request slots before it has obtained the necessary operating licenses.
+- 8.16.2 An airline may also request slots before it has obtained the necessary operating licenses.
 In this instance, the coordinator may reserve slots on a temporary basis. - 8.16.3 The status of the airline's operating license and/or traffic rights should be reviewed with the coordinator by the Series Return Deadline, or at a later date agreed with the coordinator.